 Higher energy, higher drive, more athletic, slimmer built, and agile dogs, are the most desirable traits in a working Labrador.

 They’re bred with far less regard for conformity to the breed standard and more for their ability to perform than a Labrador bred for show.

 Labradors bred for show in conformation competitions are selectively bred for their looks and temperament alone, with the Labs most closely matching the breed standard and winning awards in the ring going on to be used in breeding programs.

 Their ability to perform in hunting and field trials is secondary at best.

-It used to be a Labradors conformation and working ability were equally important, with many breeders aiming for the prestigious ‘double champion’ who would win in both the ring and out in the field.
+It used to be a Labrador conformation and working ability was equally important, with many breeders aiming for the prestigious ‘double champion’ who would win in both the ring and out in the field.

 But the two disciplines have become so specialized and competitive in recent decades that double champions have become rarer and rarer with breeders having to concentrate on just the one area to stand any hope of success.

-And this is what’s led to the branching off of the two distinct types and the trend is likely to continue and the differences likely to become even more pronounced.
+This is what’s led to the branching off of the two distinct types and the trend is likely to continue and the differences are likely to become even more pronounced.